HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/index.md

 ## Setting up OIDC for DX

 This section details the steps required in setting up OIDC for DX and the additional configuration options for setting up transient users.
-Alternatively you can refer to [Automating OIDC configuration for HCL Digital Experience](./automation/dx-oidc-automation.md) which provides guidance on using automated configuration tasks via the HCL DX ConfigEngine to ease OIDC deployments.
+Alternatively, you can refer to [Automating OIDC configuration for HCL Digital Experience](./automation/dx-oidc-automation.md) which provides guidance on using automated configuration tasks via the HCL DX ConfigEngine to ease OIDC deployments.

 ### Updating WebSphere to support OIDC Authentication for DX